puneethbuilds-middleware/wls-saml-sso-sample-app/README.md

 Deploy `target/saml-sso-diagnostics.war` from the WebLogic Administration Console.
 The default context root is `/saml-sso-diagnostics/`.

 Configure your WebLogic SAML integration so `/restricted/*` is protected.

+In WLS console set:

+Redirect URI: /restricted/*
+or
+Redirect URI: /saml-sso-diagnostics/restricted/diagnostics.jsp

 The generated `WEB-INF/weblogic.xml` assigns the `sso-user` application role to WebLogic's built-in `users` runtime group, which contains all authenticated users.

 ## Verify SSO